Don’t be afraid to try something new. Because life gets boring when you stay within the limits. Plus, great things never came from comfort zones.

 Every year I would think about how I wanted to try ziplining.
 After all, all of my friends had done it and loved it.
 And every year, I’d get afraid and duck out at the last minute.
 Nearly twenty years later, I still wonder what it would have felt like had I gone ahead and tried the zipline.

-When we let fear of trying new things take control, we miss opportunities to experience things.
+When we let fear of trying something new take control, we miss opportunities to experience things.
 While some opportunities will come around again, some experiences only come around once in a lifetime.

 “The one who falls and gets up is stronger than the one who never tried.
 Do not fear failure but rather fear not trying.”